-When the outstanding value of the loan is higher than its book value (net of provisions), the difference must be recognized as income for the year, up to the value determined in the valuation of the assets.
+When the outstanding debt is greater than its carrying amount (net of provisions), the difference must be recognized as income for the year, up to the value determined in the valuation of the assets.
 When the appraised value of the assets is lower than the book value of the credit operation, the difference must be recognized as the cost for the year.

-When these assets are real estate and their value is based on fair value less estimated costs to sell, they are classified at level 3 of the fair value hierarchy.
+When these assets consist of property and their value is based on fair value less estimated costs to sell, they are classified at level 3 of the fair value hierarchy.